espocrm/documentation/docs/development/acl.md

 You can define a custom [access checker](metadata/acl-defs.md#accesscheckerclassname) and [ownership checker](metadata/acl-defs.md#ownershipcheckerclassname) classes in metadata.
 They are used for checking access against a specific record (or a scope).

 You may also need to define custom [access control filters](metadata/select-defs.md#accesscontrolfilterclassnamemap) for the [Select framework](select-builder.md).
-They are used when generating a select query for fetching records from DB.
+They are used for applying filtering when generating a select query for fetching records from DB.